rust-lang/reference/src/types.md

 ```

 The compiler prefers to capture a closed-over variable by immutable borrow,
-followed by mutable borrow, by copy, and finally by move.
-It will pick the first
+followed by unique immutable borrow (see below), by mutable borrow, and finally
-choice of these that allows the closure to compile.
-If the `move` keyword is
+by move.
+It will pick the first choice of these that allows the closure to
+compile.
+The choice is made only with regards to the contents of the closure
+expression; the compiler does not take into account surrounding code, such as
+the lifetimes of involved variables.

-used, then all captures are by move or copy, regardless of whether a borrow
+If the `move` keyword is used, then all captures are by move or, for `Copy`
+types, by copy, regardless of whether a borrow would work.
+The `move` keyword is
-would work.
-The `move` keyword is usually used to allow the closure to outlive
+usually used to allow the closure to outlive the captured values, such as if the
-the captured values, such as if the closure is being returned or used to spawn a
+closure is being returned or used to spawn a new thread.
-new thread.

 Composite types such as structs, tuples, and enums are always captured entirely,
 not by individual fields.
 It may be necessary to borrow into a local variable in